 - Restaurant Group.
 This segment consists of the operations of ABRH, in which we have a 55% ownership interest.
 ABRH and its affiliates are the owners and operators of the O'Charley's, Ninety Nine Restaurants, Village Inn and Bakers Square food service and restaurant concepts, as well as the Legendary Baking bakery operation.
-This segment also included the results of operations of the Max & Erma's concept, which was sold pursuant to an APA on January 25, 2016, through the date which it was sold. - OneDigital.
-This segment consists of the operations of OneDigital, in which we have a 96% ownership interest.
-OneDigital is an employee benefits agency specializing in insurance for small businesses and mid-sized companies.
-OneDigital's national footprint, technology, resources and benefits expertise help customers control costs and simplify the health care journey.
-OneDigital offers comprehensive employee benefits plans, including group and individual medical, dental, life, disability and long-term care insurance, as well as accidental death, voluntary benefits packages and whole/term life policies.
-In addition, OneDigital recommends an array of approaches to coverage, such as high deductible health plans, health savings accounts and other tax advantaged options.
+This segment also included the results of operations of the Max & Erma's concept, which was sold pursuant to an APA on January 25, 2016, through the date which it was sold. - Ceridian.
+This segment consists of our 33% ownership interest in Ceridian.
+Ceridian, through its operating subsidiary Ceridian HCM, offers a broad range of services and software designed to help employers more effectively manage employment processes, such as payroll, payroll related tax filing, human resource information systems, employee self-service, time and labor management, employee assistance and work-life programs, and recruitment and applicant screening.
+Ceridian HCM's cloud offering, Dayforce, is a cloud solution that meets HCM needs with one employee record and one user experience throughout the application.
+Dayforce enables organizations to process pay, maintain human resources records, manage benefits enrollment, schedule staff, and find and hire personnel, while monitoring compliance throughout the employee life cycle.
+We account for our investment in Ceridian under the equity method of accounting and therefore its results of operations do not consolidate into ours.
+Accordingly, we have presented the elimination of Ceridian's results in the Ceridian Elimination section of the segment presentation above.